simplicitesoftware/docs/README.md

 Like categories, the *published* attribute is not mandatory and is by default set to true.
 Also, it is not mandatory to specify every language configuration.

+The display attribute has two possibilities that changes the way lessons are displayed on the front end:

+- **LINEAR**: displays the lesson in a clear and simple linear way.
+- **TUTO**: displays the lesson + a carousel for its images + a video player.